 I could go on forever about all the wonderful things that come with falling in love, but there are actual benefits of being in a relationship.

-More than the lovey-dovey “you have a friend in me” mumbo-jumbo, being in a committed relationship actually has proven benefits—like from studies and stuff.
+Being in a committed relationship actually has proven benefits—like from studies and stuff.

 Do you often yearn for a fulfilling relationship where you each support each other deeply and care for each other infinitely?